AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

     tk_win(Interp, Name)

-where Interp is the Tcl/Tk intepreter under which the text window has already been created, and Name is an atom which is a name for the target window (see the Sections on use of the Tcl/Tk interface in the Development Tools part of the manuals).
+where Interp is the Tcl/Tk interpreter under which the text window has already been created, and Name is an atom which is a name for the target window (see the Sections on use of the Tcl/Tk interface in the Development Tools part of the manuals).

 #### Null Streams

-For various design reasons, it is sometimes convenient to utilize null streams: i.e., virtual emtpy or infinite streams which are not attached to any system resource.
+For various design reasons, it is sometimes convenient to utilize null streams: i.e., virtual empty or infinite streams which are not attached to any system resource.
-Such streams are analogous to the erzatz device /dev/null on Unix.
-These null streams are availabe on all computing platforms in ALS Prolog, and are available both for output and for input.
+Such streams are analogous to the ersatz device /dev/null on Unix.
+These null streams are available on all computing platforms in ALS Prolog, and are available both for output and for input.
 To utilize a null stream for output, execute the goal

     open(null_stream(Name),write, S, Options),